My son died at a music festival – don't let any more young people die at Australian festivals

 0 have signed.
 Let’s get to 150,000!

-My world fell apart when I was called to say my boy had died at a festival.
+My world fell apart when police arrived at my door to tell me my boy had died at a festival.
 There's no other word to describe it but horror.

 What devastates me further is knowing we could stop this madness.
 5 young people, daughters and sons, have died in a year.
 My son made a mistake in taking a drug.
 It wasn't what he thought it was, and it killed him.